YsoSirius/windfarmGA/README.md

     runs the function 'genAlgo'.
 If the input parameters are already known, an optimization can be run directly via the function 'genAlgo'.
     Their output is identical.
-    Since version 1.1, a polygon with hexagonal grid cells can be resolved, with their center points being possible locations for wind power plants.
+    Since version 1.1, hexagonal grid cells are possible, with their center points being possible locations for wind turbines.
     Furthermore, rasters can be included, which contain information on the Weibull parameters.
 For Austria this data is already included in the package.